worabet1/mobot/readme.md

 - The thief must be able to run to the escape door.

 ## Implementing
+Assume that you already have map or using in gazebo.
 ### Bringup both turtlebot3 with different namespace
 ```
 ros2 launch turtlebot3 bringup_w_ns_launch.py